 ART INSTITUTE OF CHICAGO

-Beginning October 17, Art on theMART will project four renowned artworks by Andy Warhol in alignment with the Art Institute of Chicago’s fall exhibition Andy Warhol—From A to B and Back Again across the 2.5 acre river-facade of theMART.
-The artworks, Andy Warhol’s Liz #3 [Early Colored Liz], Flowers, Shot Orange Marilyn, and Cow Wallpaper [Pink on Yellow] will join the current Fall Program.
-The selections will be accompanied by the song "Lakkalia" by Blue Dot.
+Art on theMART projects four renowned artworks by Andy Warhol in alignment with the Art Institute of Chicago’s fall exhibition Andy Warhol—From A to B and Back Again across the 2.5 acre river-facade of theMART.
+The artworks, Andy Warhol’s Liz #3 [Early Colored Liz], Flowers, Shot Orange Marilyn, and Cow Wallpaper [Pink on Yellow] join the current Fall Program.
+The selections are accompanied by the song "Lakkalia" by Blue Dot.
 The partnership enables these masterpieces to be seen by the thousands of locals and visitors traversing downtown Chicago and the Chicago Riverwalk each evening.

 “In the spirit of both virtuosity and curiosity, we look forward to the next iteration of our valued partnership with the Art Institute of Chicago as we launch a selection of projected images by Andy Warhol,” said Art on theMART Executive Director Cynthia Noble.
 “We are honored that after the launch of select permanent collection images this summer, Art on theMART continues to be a platform that extends the programming of a beloved Chicago institution.”

 “The Art Institute is thrilled to share some of our most iconic works with the city through our partnership with theMART- a landmark architectural site and a new platform for public art in Chicago,” said Robyn Farrell, Art Institute of Chicago Assistant Curator of Contemporary Art.
 “Our collaboration with Art on theMART provides an exciting opportunity to engage residents and visitors within the city's vibrant landscape.”